Jaipur Tourist Places: Guide to Pink City’s top attractions, markets, and more

-Jaipur, the capital of Rajasthan, dons many hats with effortless charmâitâs a cultural hub, a literary paradise, and the go-to weekend escape for the Northies.
-A vibrant blend of pink-hued buildings, the pink city is where tradition and modernity collide most charmingly.
-And this guide will walk you through Jaipur's weather, famous markets, top attractions, and the best restaurants in the Pink City.
+Jaipur, the capital of Rajasthan, dons many hats with effortless charm; it’s a cultural hub, a literary paradise, and the go-to weekend escape for the Northies.
+A vibrant blend of pink-hued buildings, the Pink City is where tradition and modernity collide most charmingly.
+While trendy cafes serve lattes and cheesecakes on one side of town, the other remains steeped in history, with opulent palaces and timeless bazaars.

 Best Time to Visit Jaipur